wtran29/wtran29/README.md

 Python Software Engineer
 ------------------------

-Committed and dedicated software developer focused in building enterprise application software.
-I have experience in programming with Python, C#, JavaScript and Java.
+Committed and dedicated software engineer focused in building enterprise application software.
+I have experience in programming with Python, C#, JavaScript, and Java.
 I look forward to working with innovative developers and improving my craft.
-I seek to apply my development experience in Banking and 10+ years of Finance and Accounting experience to development within the FinTech industry.
+I seek to apply my development experience in Banking and 10+ years of Finance and Accounting experience within the FinTech industry.
 However, I welcome all opportunities that may come and the challenges it presents.
 I always value the opportunity to learn, grow and contribute to a positive and productive environment.

 * 🌍  I'm based in Los Angeles County
 * 🖥️  See my portfolio at [wtran.me](http://wtran.me)
 * ✉️  You can contact me at [wtran4hire@gmail.com](mailto:wtran4hire@gmail.com)
-* 🧠  I'm learning web3, blockchain, ML and AI technologies
+* 🧠  I'm learning Golang, web3, blockchain, ML and AI technologies
 * 🤝  I'm open to collaborating on Python/Django/Flask projects
 * ⚡  I also have experience in RPA solutions